anurooprtj/machine-learning-model-evaluation-fingerprint/README.md

 ### Dataset creation

 1. 50 fingerprint images were used to create the dataset.
-2. From each image 5 pathches for foreground and background were selected having length 21X21.
+2. From each image 5 patches for foreground and background were selected having length 21X21.
 3. GLCM properties were applied on each fingerprint patch:
 	- contrast
     - dissimilarity